- Majors and Minors

 The accent is on cultural and colloquial fluency

 We focus on cultural and colloquial fluency along with the more traditional literature studies.
 Classes are small and enhanced with technology.
 You might analyze YouTube videos, Skype with partners overseas or tune in to an iPod loaded with music, poetry and cartoons.
-Live in Knowlton Language House, our international residence hall, or drop by for lunch at one of the language tables.
+Live in Knowlton Language House, our international residence hall, or drop by the 1973 Room in Harris for lunch at one of the language tables.
 (No English allowed!)
 Practice your language skills by joining the foreign language fellows for an intensive, but relaxed, one-on-one chat.
 Keep it going at an array of language events such as foreign film nights, French Scrabble and international meals with live music.

 You can take courses in the following: